shitangzi/nlpfinal_eco_reviews/README.md

 # GRU-based Sentiment Analysis for E-commerce Reviews README
 **Author**: Sitang Gong (sg669), Jieying Zhang (z450), Chelsea Lyu (jl1230)
 ## Project Overview
-This is the final project for ECE684 at Duke University.
 The goal of this project is to analyze user reviews and classify their sentiment to determine if a product is recommended by users.
 We built a GRU-based model to analyze e-commerce reviews and determine whether users recommend a product.
 By using product ratings as additional input and training the model on a larger dataset, we improved its ability to capture patterns in the reviews.